 Shoes always feel tight at first!

-That means that your kids toes are being cramped inside the shoe, and the small toe is being pressed against the shoe.
-The small toe will rub against the shoe, which can lead to the development of a blister, then the blister can develop into a corn, which is really hard to get rid of!
+That means that your kids toes are being cramped inside the shoe, and the small toe is being pressed against the side of the shoe.
+The small toe will rub against the shoe, which can lead to the formation of blisters, calluses, or corns.

 So, let’s say you try the same shoe in a wide width.
-So now we are trying the shoe in size 10, but in a wide not a medium.
-Take a look at the picture below and you will notice how the small toe is NOT being pressed against the shoe anymore, since the toes have enough room to spread out!
+So now we are trying the shoe in size 10, but in a wide width instead of a medium width.
+Take a look at the picture below and you will notice how the small toe is NOT being pressed against the shoe anymore, since now the toes have enough room to spread out!

 Which Is The Best Place To Get Your Kids’ Shoes? – Try Them On!

-The Best Wide Widths Shoes For Kids – The Secret Revealed!
+The Best Wide Widths Shoes for Kids ⭐⭐⭐⭐⭐

-Below you can find a selection of the best wide widths shoes for children!
+Below you can find a selection of the best wide widths shoes for children that will fit a child that has narrow, medium, or wide feet (choose the width accordingly).

-Remember that providing your child with the correct shoe style and width is extremely important if you want to keep their feet healthy!
-The shoes that I described above also provide great support and are practically indestructible!
-Now that you know the difference between medium and wide widths shoes, you can provide your child with the correct pair of shoes!
+Now that you know the difference between medium and wide widths shoes, you can provide your child with the correct pair of shoes.

 Cheers, and keep your kids feet healthy!